Ujjwal2023kumar/Data-Science/Projects/Global_Inflation_Analysis/README.md

 The intricate interdependencies among global economies pose a complex challenge in "Power BI Inflation Analysis: Journeying Through Global Economic Terrain."
 Fluctuations in one country's inflation rate can have ripple effects across other regions, making it difficult to isolate and analyze the drivers of inflation within individual economies.
 Effectively capturing and analyzing these interdependencies within Power BI requires sophisticated modeling techniques and access to diverse datasets, which may not be readily available or easily integrated into the analysis platform.

 ## PROJECT FLOW
-To accomplish this, we have to complete all the activities listed below,
-1)   Data Collection
+- Data Collection
-o    Collect the dataset,
+-- Collect the dataset,
 o    Connect Data with Power BI
 2)       Data Preparation
 o    Prepare the Data for Visualization